 Cultural and Historical Studies

-· the global economy of fashion production and business
+· the global economy of fashion production, appropriation, and labour relations,